 - Aveeno uses the goodness of nature & the power of science to keep...

-If the bites break out into hives, contain pus or blisters, it is time to seek medical attention.
+If the bites break out into hives, and contain pus or blisters, it is time to seek medical attention.
 Home remedies are recommended in situations that aren’t severe so be careful when administering them.

 List of Sources

-Potter, M. Bed Bugs, Extension Entomologist, University of Kentucky College of Agriculture
+Potter, M. Bed Bugs, Extension Entomologist, University of Kentucky College of Agriculture.